neilgall/NGSplitViewController/README.md

 # NGSplitViewController
-A UISplitViewController replacement with a sane API
+A UISplitViewController replacement with a simpler, saner API and no magic.

-Sane in this case means there is no magic.
-Create an `NGSplitViewController` and assign its `masterViewController` and `detailViewController` properties.
-Optionally adjust the `splitRatio` and `animateOverlayDuration`.
-Assign a delegate.
+This view controller along with its master and detail view controllers can be created in Interface Builder but the relationships must be configured in code.
+This is as simple as setting the `masterViewController` and `detailViewController` properties, and assigning a delegate.

-In a regular horizontal size class the master and detail view controllers will appear side by side.
-In a compact horizontal size class only the detail will show.
-In this state the master can be made to appear as an overlay which slides in from the left.
+By default, `NGSplitViewController` shows the master and detail view controllers side-by-side when in a regular horizontal size class.
+The split ratio can be changed by adjusting the `splitRatio` property.

-In your delegate, add and remove some UI to control showing the overlay in response to `willHideMasterViewController` and `willShowMasterViewController`.
-Unlike `UISplitViewController` this UI is entirely up to your app.
-When you want the master view controller to appear overlaid, call `overlayMasterViewController()` and `dismissOverlaidMasterViewController()` as appropriate.
-The overlay will also be automatically dismissed if the user taps outside its bounds.
+In a compact horizontal size class, the master view controller disappears leaving the detail to fill the view of the `NGSplitViewController`.
+The application should arrange for some means to present the master view controller, and call `overlayMasterViewController()` to do so.
+On narrow (<=320 points overall) views the master view controller replaces the full view of the detail using a cross-fade.
+On wider views, the master view controller slides in from the left.
+The application should present some means to return to the detail view using `dismissOverlaidMasterViewController()`, although on wider screens any touch in the right margin outside the overlay will also dismiss the overlay.

-That's it for now.
+The precise behaviour of when the master view controller is shown and hidden can be overridden by the delegate.